The title of this post states, today is Hyperemesis Gravardium awareness.

 It is thought it may have all stemmed from the HG.

-11 months since her birth (today actually).
 I’m still getting the odd flashbacks.
 Form of PTSD.
-Recently having gastroenteritis, made me realise how terrified of vomit I now am.
+When poorly it makes me realise how terrified of vomit I now am.

 I still can’t eat certain foods, our daughter can’t either, awaiting dietician this month.

 I hate HG so much, it ruined my relationship with our daughter.
 We’re getting there, I love her to bits but it’s been bloody hard.

 Hyperemesis is cruel, cruel disease.
 Should never be spoken of lightly.
 A lot more research is needed.

 Never assume it is just morning sickness or that the woman should hide it.